What is ePrognosis?

 The information on ePrognosis is intended as a rough guide to inform clinicians about possible mortality outcomes.
 It is not intended to be the only basis for making care decisions, nor is it intended to be a definitive means of prognostication.
 Clinicians should keep in mind that every patient is an individual, and that many factors beyond those used in these indices may influence a patient's prognosis.

-Alex Smith
+Alex Smith Photo

 Alex Smith, MD MPH MS

-Alex is Associate Professor in the Division of Geriatrics at UCSF.
+Alex is a Professor in the Division of Geriatrics at UCSF.
 With Eric Widera he co-founded GeriPal (blog and podcast).
 When not learning new songs for the GeriPal podcast he can be found biking around Marin California.

 Contact: aksmith@ucsf.edu Twitter: @AlexSmithMD